 After a notice that an FBI record exists is received by an applicant, an applicant may:

-- Sign a form authorizing VCIC to release information regarding the convictions for which the applicant was convicted to the superintendent, or to the applicant;
+- Sign a form authorizing VCIC to release information regarding the convictions for which the applicant was convicted to the applicant;

 - Challenge the accuracy of the record by appealing to VCIC in writing within 30 days;

 If the applicant wishes to authorize VCIC to release a copy of their record of convictions to themselves, the applicant must complete the Request for Release of Criminal History Information To Requesting Agency (Forms), release form and forward the release form to the school agency.
 The requesting agency will forward the release form to VCIC who will disseminate the record as specified in the release.

 When the FBI issues a response, applicant fingerprint cards are destroyed by VCIC.